Death toll climbs to 11 in Florida condo collapse, 150 missing - Up News Info

 SOMBER REFLECTION

-As darkness fell over the site, more than 100 people gathered somberly, some holding candles, a short distance from where one crane stood illuminated against the night sky.
+As darkness fell over the site on Monday, more than 100 people gathered somberly, some holding candles, a short distance from where one crane stood illuminated against the night sky.
 A woman led the group in a meditation, and someone sounded a gong.
 Behind them, in enormous letters, the word “HOPE” had been inscribed in the sand.

-What caused the 40-year-old high-rise to give way remained under investigation, but initial attention focused on structural deficiencies identified in an engineer’s report three years ago.

-Teams from several U.S. government agencies, including the Federal Emergency Management Administration, the FBI and the National Institute of Standards and Technology, were dispatched to Surfside to assist local authorities, White House press secretary Jen Psaki told reporters in Washington.

 Advertisement